-Orthopedic surgeons and sports medicine specialists Dr. Brian Donahue, Dr. Justin Cummins and our entire experienced team of physician assistants, physical therapists and occupational therapists provide a full spectrum of diagnostic, surgical, non-surgical and rehabilitative care.
+Orthopedic surgeon and sports medicine specialist Dr. Brian Donahue and our entire experienced team of physician assistants, physical therapists, occupational therapists and athletic trainer provide a full spectrum of diagnostic, surgical, non-surgical and rehabilitative care.

 Our orthopedic care is centered around your unique needs whether you’re suffering from an injury, in need of a joint replacement or coping with the symptoms and challenges of arthritis.

 Our sports medicine care includes working very closely with student, recreational and competitive athletes to improve performance, decrease pain and restore function after an injury.
 Our goal is to return athletes to play as soon and safely as possible.